-I am writing in response to the recent Telegram & Gazette article quoting Dr. Michael Hirsh regarding mpox cases involving two women described as homeless and as sex workers.
-The language used in the article was harmful to people with lived experience of exploitation and to survivors like myself.
+I am writing in response to the recent community news article from the Telegram & Gazette, which quotes Dr. Michael Hirsh regarding mpox cases involving two women described as homeless and as sex workers.
+The language used in the article was harmful to individuals with lived experience of exploitation, including those affected by human trafficking and survivors like myself.

-When we learned that Chief Michael Alibozek of the Cheshire Police Department had been arrested and charged with soliciting sex for a fee, the news hit hard.
+When we learned that Chief Michael Alibozek of the Cheshire Police Department had been arrested and charged with soliciting sex for a fee, the community news hit hard.
 Alibozek has pleaded not guilty and, like anyone, is entitled to the full protections of due process.
-But his arrest raises serious concerns that cannot be brushed aside.
-When the highest-ranking law enforcement officer in a community faces charges connected to prostitution, it forces us to confront difficult questions about trust, safety and accountability.
+However, his arrest raises serious concerns that cannot be brushed aside.
+When the highest-ranking law enforcement officer in a community faces charges connected to prostitution, it forces us to confront difficult questions about trust, safety, and accountability, especially in a time when issues like human trafficking and sex trafficking demand our attention.

 Her Way Home